soupi/learn-haskell-blog-generator/src/04-markup/01-data_type.md

 In our program we use `data` types to model the different kinds of content types in our markup language.
-We tag each structure using the data constructor and provide the rest of the information (the paragraph text, the list items, etc) in the `<types>` section of the data declaration for each constructor:
+We tag each structure using the data constructor and provide the rest of the information (the paragraph text, the list items, etc.) in the `<types>` section of the data declaration for each constructor:

 ```hs